HBCompass/hackbright/Exercise02/README.md

 Description
 -------
 We have provided a program, calculator.pyc that implements a basic prefix calculator.
+To download the file from github, click on the file, then click on "Raw" to download the file (the browser may place it in your Downloads folder).

 A pyc is a special python file.
+It's python code that has been "compiled" into machine code.
 You can still run the program, but you can't view the original source of the program.
+If you try and look at the file on your terminal (e.g. "cat calculator.pyc") you probably get a bunch of gross garbage outputted.
+That's okay, because the computer still knows how to run it.

+As you create and run more python programs, you may notice .pyc files get created.
+That's fine, they're making things run faster.
+However they're not your source code and you probably don't want to check them into version control (git).

 Run it with the following command from your shell:

     python calculator.pyc